-Corey Taylor on tackling 'PTSD' on 'CMFT2': "I wanted it to be a bridge between people dealing with it and trying to understand”
+Corey Taylor on tackling 'PTSD' on 'CMF2': "I wanted it to be a bridge between people dealing with it and trying to understand”

 Taylor himself also takes part in providing support – and has made motivational speeches, provided acoustic guitar during therapy sessions and listened to the stories of those struggling with the condition.
 Find out more about the organisation here.

-‘CMFT2’, is set for release on September 15, and will be the follow-up album to his first solo LP, ‘CMFT’, which arrived in 2020.
+‘CMF2’, is set for release on September 15, and will be the follow-up album to his first solo LP, ‘CMFT’, which arrived in 2020.
 Pre-order the album here and find tickets to his upcoming UK and European tour here.

 Elsewhere in the interview, Taylor also teased the release of Slipknot‘s lost album ‘Look Outside Your Window’ in his recent NME interview.